AnswerMeWithMrB/website/README.md

 If you're like a certain person I know, cough cough, sometimes you think it acceptable to use weird or convenient variable or file names whenever it suits you.
 IT IS NOT.

-Always try to use names that are meaningful and will help you when you are debuging, or when you have finished your 1000000 line of code project and can't remember what `banana` variable does...
+Always try to use names that are meaningful and will help you when you are debuging, or when you have finished your 1000000-lines-of-code project and can't remember what the `banana` variable does...

 Also, think about the other people you are working with on GitHub, making things READABLE is a necessity.
 Speaking of readability...